Congress is the real winner in Gujarat: Shiv Sena

 Coming to power was no "big thing", Sena leader Sanjay Raut said, adding that the Congress might have lost the polls, but had "defeated" the BJP.

-As the BJP retained Gujarat, its bickering ally, the Shiv Sena, today said it was the Rahul Gandhi-led Congress which had emerged as the "real winner" in the election.
+As the BJP retained Gujarat, its bickering ally, the Shiv Sena, on Monday said it was the Rahul Gandhi-led Congress which had emerged as the "real winner" in the election.

 Coming to power was no "big thing", Sena leader Sanjay Raut said, adding that the Congress might have lost the polls, but had "defeated" the BJP.